List of NCIS characters: Jonas Cobb

 Lieutenant Jonas Cobb (Kerr Smith) is the real name of the "Port-to-Port Killer", or 'P2P' for short, the primary antagonist of season eight.
 Originally recruited into a CIA assassination team code-named Frankenstein, Cobb cracked under intense and inhumane training before escaping.

 He re-surfaced in Rota, Spain, where he began his pattern of killing Navy personnel when they made landfall.
 He has also killed victims in Guam, Japan, Norfolk, Washington, D.C., and was in the process of killing another victim in Hawaii before being interrupted by CIA operative Trent Kort.

-A ruthless serial killer, he is responsible for the deaths of Mike Franks and NCIS Agent Gaven Levin, and takes NCIS agent E.J.
+A ruthless serial killer, he is responsible for the deaths of Mike Franks and NCIS Agent Gayne Levin, and takes NCIS agent E.J.
 Barrett hostage.
 One body in the episode "Baltimore" resembles P2P's work, but is later found by Dr. Mallard to be a copycat because of the way the knot is tied.
 The killer is revealed to be Agent DiNozzo's former superior at Baltimore PD, and the victim is DiNozzo's former partner there, with whom he reconciled.
 The real P2P, though not known to be Cobb at the time, makes the deception final through a fake Abby Scuito email.

 Cobb's modus operandi involves luring his victims into a trap before slashing their throats from behind.
 He then scrubs the body down with a hospital-grade cleanser before wrapping the bodies in plastic and dumping them in isolated areas.
 He has been known to dress seamen in the uniforms of officers, and often leaves personal effects of his victims behind frozen in ice that foreshadow his next kill, though his m.o. changes forever in "Swan Song".